Huperio, 100 mg 56 pcs.

 Overdose

-There are insufficient data on overdose with Huperio in humans.
+There is insufficient data on overdose of Uperio in humans.
 A single dose of 1200 mg and multiple doses of 900 mg in healthy volunteers were well tolerated.

-The removal of active ingredients during hemodialysis is unlikely because a significant portion of them are bound to plasma proteins.
+Removal of active substances during hemodialysis is unlikely, since a significant part of them binds to blood plasma proteins.

 ---|---|